Top-NotchOutdoorSearch

 Display

-The Helix 7 CHIRP Mega DI is a good balance of sonar capabilities and screen size for its price.
+The Helix 7 CHIRP Mega DI balances sonar power and screen size for the money.

-The display is a bright, highly-detailed 7-inch screen that allows you to view the dedicated down imaging sonar, and a split-screen feature to simultaneously see the 200/455 KHz 2D sonar or the GPS chart plotter.
+The bright, detailed 7-inch screen shows dedicated down imaging, with a split screen for the 200/455 kHz 2D sonar or the GPS chart plotter.

 Features

-It has one microSD card slot that lets you use your Navionics or Lakemaster maps.
-You can also enjoy the benefits of CHIRP sonar and CHIRP down imaging.
+A single microSD slot runs your Navionics or Lakemaster maps.
+You also get CHIRP sonar and CHIRP down imaging.

 Our favorite feature, to say the least!

-Overall, the Helix 7 DI is a great fish finder with plenty of capabilities that you will love.
+Overall, the Helix 7 DI is a strong fish finder with plenty to like.

-Note that you can’t use it to share waypoints with another unit.
+Note that it will not share waypoints with another unit.

 Is the Humminbird Helix 7 Chirp Mega DI GPS G3N Fish Finder for You?

-If you want one of the best fish finders that allows you to create charts and has a microSD card slot, the Helix 7 is an excellent choice.
+If you want a unit that builds charts and takes a microSD card, the Helix 7 is a strong choice.

 Humminbird Helix 7 CHIRP Mega DI GPS G3N Fish Finder